atelierspierrot/internationalization/README.md

 Internationalization
 ====================

-A PHP package to manage i18n: translations, pluralizations and date formats according to a localization.
+A PHP package to manage i18n: translations, pluralizations and date and number formats according to a localization.